 As a little girl one of my favorite things to do was to make potholders on a little loom.
-I loved pulling the small loops of many colors tightly across, and the challenge to get some of them to stay in that place of tension.
+I loved pulling the small loops of many colors tightly across and the challenge to get them to stay in place.
 The beauty was created as I wove other loops over, under, and across.
-The loose threads and tense threads woven together created an item that had meaning and purpose.
+The loose threads and tense threads woven together created a unique item that had meaning and purpose.

 Making those potholders gave Sweet Granny and I each a purpose at a point in life when we needed it.
 They allowed us to cope during chapters of our life stories.

 Now, these little looms are symbols for me of what it is to be a Chaplain.
 I think of Chaplains as the looms.
 The threads stretched across and held in tension are the warp threads.
 The woven pieces are the weft threads.